aws-samples/awsome-distributed-training/3.test_cases/9.nemo-multimodal/README.md

 # Train Stable Diffusion with NeMo-Multimodal

-This project provides a guide to run Nemo-Multimodal on AWS using a container from Nvidia GPU Cloud (NGC).
-NemoMultimodal 23.05 supports multiple models including Vision Transformers (ViTs), CLIP, Stable Diffusion, InstructPix2Pix, DreamBooth, ControlNet and Imagen.
-The test cases can be executed on Slurm and use Nvidia Enroot and Nvidia Pyxis.
+This project provides a guide to run Nemo-Multimodal on AWS using a container from Nvidia GPU Cloud ([NGC](https://ngc.nvidia.com)).
+The latest version of NemoMultimodal supports multiple models including [Vision Transformers (ViTs)](https://github.com/google-research/vision_transformer), [CLIP](https://github.com/openai/CLIP/tree/main), [Stable Diffusion](https://stability.ai/stable-diffusion/), [InstructPix2Pix](https://github.com/timothybrooks/instruct-pix2pix), [DreamBooth](https://dreambooth.github.io/), [ControlNet](https://github.com/lllyasviel/ControlNet) and [Imagen](https://imagen.research.google/).
+The test cases can be executed on Slurm and use [Nvidia Enroot](https://github.com/NVIDIA/enroot) and [Nvidia Pyxis](https://github.com/NVIDIA/pyxis).
 In this project we will showcase a working example with multi-node training for Stable Diffusion

 ## 0. Prerequisites